zero-to-prod/data-model-factory/README.md

 This package is a fresh take on how to set the state of your DTOs in a simple and delightful way.

-The API is takes some hints from Laravel's Eloquent [Factories](https://laravel.com/docs/11.x/eloquent-factories), but it adds some niceties such as setting state via dot syntax and using the [set()](#using-the-set-method) helper method on the fly.
+The API is takes some hints from Laravel's Eloquent [Factories](https://laravel.com/docs/11.x/eloquent-factories), but adds some niceties such as setting state via dot syntax and using the [set()](#using-the-set-method) helper method on the fly.

-This package does not require any other dependencies, allowing you to make a factory to build the state of any class.
+This package does not require any other dependencies, allowing you to make a factory for anything.

 The examples use the [DataModel](https://github.com/zero-to-prod/data-model) trait, making easier to build your DTOs, but it is not required.